XDracam/unity-corelibrary/Documentation/03_corelib-coroutines.md

 ```cs
 IEnumerable Do(YieldAction action)
 ```
 A `YieldAction` is a function which takes no arguments and returns something, whatever it is. `Do` turns this function into a coroutine: It executes the function and `yield return`s the result of the function.
-The use of `Do` can mostly be avoided by using the right design.
+The use of `Do` can mostly be avoided by using the right design, but it still exists in case anyone needs it.

 *`Do` is a constructor for a singleton coroutine: One that only generates a single result.*